aleefrank/ODP_SolvingSet/README.md

 # ODPSolvingSet
+Project work for "Data Mining" (held by Prof. Claudio Sartori) University of Bologna.

 This project work aims to implement a Distance-Based Detection and Prediction of Outliers algorithm (proposed by [Fabrizio Angiulli, Stefano Basta, and Clara Pizzuti](https://ieeexplore.ieee.org/document/1563979)), in Julia, a general purpose programming language, designed for high computation purposes: an essential peculiarity for calculating distances on large scale datasets.